ministryofjustice/developer-playground/README.md

 3. [Contact an admin](https://github.com/orgs/ministryofjustice/teams/developer-playground-administrators) giving
    details of the language name and icon URL

-> Please note that Developer Playground has rules in place to protect content and users.
+> Please note that Developer Playground has branch-rules in place to protect content and users.
 An administrator is needed to
-> bypass some of these rules to create a new language branch.
+> bypass settings to create a new language branch.

 > If you are interested in helping to administer, please do reach out.